serverlessro/sam_workshop_basic/Sam_workshop/sam_sync_watch.md

 Run the `sam sync --stack-name sam-workshop-basic --watch` command, watch the application build and sync with the cloud.

-Then make a change in any lambda handler, hit save and watch the code autosync
+Then make a change in any lambda handler, hit save and watch the code autosync.